polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 get-value:x:../*/.data
 ```

-An expression is composed of iterators, which are basically `IEnumerable<Node>` function objects,
+An expression is composed of iterators.
+An iterator is basically an `IEnumerable<Node>` function object,
-where the result of the first iterator is applied as the input of the next iterator in a chain,
+where the result of the first iterator in the chain is applied as the input to the next iterator,
 resulting in that the expression as a whole yields a list of nodes.
 The above expression being
 the value of the **[get-value]** slot for instance has 3 iterators.
-Magic contains many different
+Magic contains many
 iterators, allowing you to query your node structure any ways you see fit.
-Below you can find
+Further down you can find
 the links to the reference documentation for these parts of Magic.

 ### Extrapolated expressions